Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: State of the Art in Cell-Free ISAC

-Refernce~\cite{Yuanyuan2024} considers a multi-user, single-target CF-ISAC mmWave mMIMO system with capacity-limited fronthaul links.
-A power allocation scheme with a fronthaul compression design is proposed that uses hybrid analog and digital precoders, with digital precoders created at the CPU and analog precoders designed at each transmitting AP.
-Two block coordinate descend (BCD)-based algorithms are presented.
-In~\cite{Elfiatoure2023}, the AP operating mode selection approach is presented for a multi-user, single-target CF-ISAC system.
+{Reference~{\cite{Cao2023Design}} examines a multi-user, multi-target CF-ISAC system and proposes vector orthogonal frequency division multiplexing (OFDM) signals to enhance SE, detection resolution, and latency/Doppler estimation accuracy.
+To estimate the AoAs for multiple targets, a low-complexity grid-searching approach is introduced.
+Additionally, AP beamforming and power allocation are designed using an alternative Lagrange multiplier algorithm.
+In~{\cite{Elfiatoure2023}}, an AP operating-mode selection approach is presented for a multi-user, single-target CF-ISAC system.
 In particular, some APs are dedicated to DL communication, while the remaining APs are utilized for sensing.
 With closed-form SE and mainlobe-to-average-sidelobe ratio, a max-min fairness problem is formulated to maximize the minimum user SE.
-For a multi-user, multi-target CF-ISAC system, reference~\cite{Mao2024} provides transmit beamforming designs to accommodate ISAC, communication-only, and sensing-only scenarios.
-Three different solutions are presented via the Lagrangian dual transform, the quadratic fractional transform technique, the BCD method, and the SCA method.

-In~\cite{Liu2024}, the joint AP mode selection, transmit beamforming, and receive filter designs are investigated for cooperative CF-ISAC networks, where the APs cooperatively serve multiple communication users and detect targets.
-Three heuristic AP mode selection techniques and an efficient joint beamforming design method are presented.
-In~\cite{zargari2024CFISAC}, a new efficient and low-complexity beamforming design for CF-ISAC networks is proposed.
-The proposed algorithm leverages the augmented Lagrangian model-based Riemannian manifold optimization technique to maximize the communication sum rate while satisfying sensing beampattern gains of multiple targets and per-AP transmit power constraints.
+In~{\cite{Liu2024}}, the joint AP mode selection, transmit beamforming, and receive filter designs are investigated for cooperative CF-ISAC networks, in which the APs jointly serve multiple communication users and detect targets.
+Three heuristic AP mode selection techniques and an efficient joint beamforming design method are presented.}